vertigobr/vkpr-old/README.md

 The **Ingress stack** is dedicated to tools that configure external connections to Kubernetes.

 - [NGINX Ingress Controller](./docs/modules.md#nginx-ingress-controller) is a Kubernetes Ingress Controller using NGINX as a reverse proxy and load balancer.
-- [ExternalDNS](./docs/modules.md#externaldns) is a Kubernetes addon that configure public DNS servers with information about services exposed by Kubernetes and making them discoverable.
+- [ExternalDNS](./docs/modules.md#externaldns) is a Kubernetes addon that configures public DNS servers with information about services exposed by Kubernetes and making them discoverable.

 ### Logging stack